-Precautions for safe handling Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-Avoid smoking, naked lights or ignition sources.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
-DO NOT incinerate or puncture aerosol cans.
-DO NOT spray directly on humans, exposed food or food utensils.
-Avoid physical damage to containers.
-Always wash hands with soap and water after handling.
-Work clothes should be laundered separately.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information Store below 38 deg.
-C. Keep dry to avoid corrosion of cans.
-Corrosion may result in container perforation and internal pressure may eject contents of can Store in original containers in approved flammable liquid storage area.
+Precautions for safe handling

+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - ▶ Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources.Avoid contact with incompatible materials. - Safe handling

+When handling, DO NOT eat, drink or smoke - ▶ DO NOT incinerate or puncture aerosol cans. - DO NOT spray directly on humans, exposed food or food utensils Avoid physical damage to containers. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.